Real Whitby Lists – Pubs In Whitby.

 The Plough at Slieghts – This pub is renowned locally for its quality bar meals.
 Most of the Sleights locals drink here which is a clear endorsement of the establishment.
-Recently taken over by local businessman Richard Natress who seems to have the knack of making a success of all the pubs he becomes involved with.

 The Beehive At Newholme – Quant little pub in the village of Newholme.
 Seems to have no set opening hours or opening days for that matter.
 However the food here is excellent so well worth booking a table and visiting a lovely pub in a beautiful village.

 The Beach Hotel Sandsend – One of my favourites, but this is a pub of acquired taste.
 The landlord, Graham (Rigsby to his friends) has a very strange sense of humour, you either get him, or you don’t.
 Hes a bit like marmite in that sense.
 This is a pub you will either love or hate.
 We love it, and visit whenever were in Sandsend.
 A nice pint and a bag of Uncle Albert’s crisps.
 Our kayak fishing outings wouldn’t be the same without a pint here after an evening on the water.

 The Hart in Sandsend – Renowned for its quality bar meals at generous prices.
 The downstairs bar is small and soon gets full so either book or get there early.
 Its great in winter when the fire is roaring and the pub buzzing with atmosphere.
 Recently fully refurbished upstairs to a very high standard.
 This pub is now beautiful throughout and always comes out with very high ratings from all who visit.
 This pub is best known for its bar meals, for which people travel from miles around.